FrankGoortani/sift/CONTRIBUTING.md

 # Contributing to SIFT

+> **⚠️ Project Status: No Longer Maintained**
+>
+> This project is no longer actively maintained or accepting contributions.
+For similar functionality, please consider contributing to these actively maintained alternatives:
+>
+> - [Aider](https://github.com/paul-gauthier/aider) - A command-line tool that lets you pair program with GPT-3.5/GPT-4
+> - [Cline](https://github.com/SaoudMuradi/cline) - A powerful AI coding assistant that helps you write, edit, and understand code
+>
+> Thank you to everyone who has contributed to this project in the past.

+The content below is preserved for historical reference:

+---

 Thank you for considering contributing to Code Knowledge Graph Builder!
 To ensure a smooth collaboration, please follow these guidelines.

 ## Contribution Guidelines